-The purpose of the Alternatives Screening Report (ASR) is to document the California Public Utilities Commission's (CPUC's) efforts and process for developing a range of potentially feasible alternatives for the proposed Estrella Substation and Paso Robles Area Reinforcement Project (Proposed Project).
+The purpose of the Alternatives Screening Report (ASR) is to document the California Public Utilities Commission's (CPUC's) efforts and process for developing a range of potentially feasible alternatives for the proposed Estrella Substation and Paso Robles Area Reinforcement Project (Proposed Project), proposed by Horizon West Transmission, LLC (HWT) (formerly NextEra Energy Transmission West, LLC [NEET West]) and Pacific Gas & Electric Company (PG&E) (together referred to as the "Applicants").
 The ASR will support and inform the analysis of project alternatives in the draft environmental impact report (DEIR) that is being prepared for the Proposed Project.
 This ASR is intended to identify a reasonable range of potentially feasible alternatives that will be carried forward as part of the DEIR's detailed environmental analysis.